Proud to be an FMAT Academy

 Any parent has the right to request that their child be withdrawn from all or part of religious education but we would ask that parents wishing to do so come to school to discuss with us the full implications of withdrawal from this important part of the curriculum.
 To help parents we always try to inform them of any visits or activities which may be more sensitive in this area.

-RE Overview
+RE Overview Road map

 We believe in exposing children to a Science curriculum that will enable them to confidently explore and discover the fascinating world around us.
 Children will have exciting, hands on experiences that encourage their natural curiosity and questioning, in order to gain a deep understanding of the scientific world.
 We will expose the children to stimulating and challenging experiences, which secure skill progression and which enable them to develop their scientific vocabulary and understanding.
 Alongside a curriculum which is rich in scientific knowledge, the children are taught to ‘work scientifically’; developing skills such as prediction, recording results and making conclusions.
 Science topics are arranged so that all areas of National Curriculum science are revisited every year and children’s knowledge and understanding is checked frequently and repeatedly in order to embed and consolidate deep learning.

-Science Overview
+Science Overview Road Map

-Our vision for the Spanish curriculum at Bournville School Primary, is that children are taught to develop an interest in learning another language in a way that is enjoyable and stimulating.
-We encourage children’s confidence to speak Spanish in everyday situations.
-We help our children develop their awareness of cultural differences in another country.
-We strive to embed the skills of listening, speaking, reading and writing skills necessary to enable children to use and apply their Spanish learning in a variety of contexts and lay the foundations for future language learning, as they transition to each new key stage.
+While learning to speak Spanish, children are also taught about the similarities and differences between Spain and the UK, aiding their awareness of cultural differences.
+We strive to enable children to use and apply their Spanish learning in a variety of contexts and lay the foundations for future language learning, as they transition to each new key stage.
 As citizens of the UK’s second largest city, which is ethnically and culturally diverse, it is important to foster in our pupils a respect and interest in other cultures.

-Spanish Overview
+Spanish Overview Road Map

 Teachers assess the children throughout the year on all their national curriculum work.
 In addition there are a range of formative assessments per term in English and Mathematics.
 In this way by combining these formative assessments with both internal and external moderation, we are able to generate robust information to plan progress and to prepare all children for the national tests (SATs) at the end of Year 2 and Year 6.
 You will be informed about your child’s progress at parents’ evenings and in their end of year report.
 As a result of teacher assessment, all children are set targets for improvement.